singerdmx/flutter-quill/doc/migration.md

 5. `QuillCustomButton`:

-We have renamed the property `icon` to `iconData` for indicate it a icon data and not icon widget
+We have renamed the property `icon` to `iconData` to indicate it an icon data and not an icon widget
 ```dart
     QuillCustomButton(
         iconData: Icons.ac_unit,